breatheco-de/content/src/content/lesson/event-driven-programming.md

 |deltaX, deltaY  |Returns the vertical or horizontal scroll amount of a mouse wheel (y-axis) or (x-axis).     |
 |deltaMode       |Returns a number that represents the unit of measurement for delta values (pixels, lines, or pages).      |

 > 🔗 There is a lot more information you can get from the event object, but we are focusing on the most used properties.
-For a bigger list of properties please read [this guide.](https://www.w3schools.com/jsref/dom_obj_event.asp)
+For a bigger list of properties, please read [this guide.](https://www.w3schools.com/jsref/dom_obj_event.asp)

 ## Removing the Listeners